TimothyFDavison/timothyfdavison.github.io/_posts/2025-09-05-complexnns.markdown

 ## Experimentation
 See `CVNN.ipynb` on my [Github page](https://github.com/TimothyFDavison/Complex-Micrograd)
 for what I'm working on so far.
-Beginning with a `ComplexValue` class to represent complex values, I start with a ComplexValue class to represent complex numbers and aim to build a personal library for complex-valued modeling, using Karpathy’s Micrograd as inspiration.
+I start with a `ComplexValue` class to represent complex numbers and aim to build a personal library for complex-valued modeling using Karpathy’s Micrograd as inspiration.

 Some resources I'm drawing from,